rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 });
 {{< /highlight >}}

-It is valuable to not only test the happy path, but also other edge cases.
-In this case, the not so happy path didn't return an error but simply null for the user.
+It is valuable to test the common path, but also less common edge cases.
+In this case, the uncommon path didn't return an error, but null for the user.

-Let's add another test which checks that a non admin users isn't able to delete a user due to authorization.
-Here you will implement a whole user scenario from login to user deletion.
-Therefore, implement the sign in and delete user API in the *src/tests/api.js* file:
+Let's add another test that verifies non-admin user authorization related to deleting messages.
+Here you will implement a complete scenario from login to user deletion.
+First, implement the sign in and delete user API in the *src/tests/api.js* file:

 {{< highlight javascript "hl_lines=3 4 5 6 7 8 9 10 11 12 13 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31" >}}
 ...